Saturday, May 16, 2026 @ 5:30 AM

 Please note that this route is an estimate and may be modified closer to race day due to natural terrain, trail conditions, and access permissions.

-Course Preview: View the full route on Strava
+View the Strava Route

 Crew and Pacer Information for Rimrock 50-Mile